This topic describes how to configure custom DNS resolution using Function Compute.

 Prerequisites

-You must add the domain name for which you want to configure custom DNS resolution.
-For more information, see Add a domain name.
+You have added the domain name for which you want to configure custom DNS resolution.
+For more information, see 1.
+Add a domain name.

-When HTTPDNS calls Function Compute for custom DNS resolution, you must grant permissions to a service-linked role in the HTTPDNS console.
-This authorization allows HTTPDNS to access Function Compute.
+When HTTPDNS calls Function Compute to implement custom DNS resolution, you must grant permissions to a service-linked role in the HTTPDNS console so that HTTPDNS can use Function Compute.

 Procedure